da-nrw/DNSCore/ContentBroker/src/main/markdown/development_deploy.md

 The build process on a dedicated build machine works more or less the same, with a few exceptions discussed here.
 To execute the build process run:

     1. cd [...]/DNSCore/ContentBroker
-1. mvn clean && mvn install -Pci
+    2. mvn clean && mvn verify -Pci

 Remarks:

     * -Pci
         this is the environment setting of the install script which indicates we're on a development workstation.
 This leads to a ContentBroker configuration which provides access to the real iRODS storage layer and the real Fedora presentation layer.
-* missing -DappHome this param is not necessary when -Pci is selected as the paths are preconfigured.
-* mvn install instead of mvn verify: The one additional phase executed at the end of the build phase deploys the completely tested release candidate to a precondigured folder were all release candidates are collected.
-This is done to support continuous integration workflows.

 ### Running application at the build machine